The Complete Carl Barks Disney Library

 The Complete Carl Barks Disney Library is a series of books collecting all of the comic book Donald Duck and Uncle Scrooge stories written and drawn by Carl Barks, originally published between 1942 and Barks' retirement in June 1966.
-The series was launched in late 2011, and will comprise 6,000 plus pages over roughly 30 200- to 240-page volumes when it is finished.
+The series was launched in late 2011, and will comprise 6,000 plus pages over roughly 30 200- to 250-page volumes when it is finished.

 The Complete Carl Barks Disney Library has been translated and published in Italy, Brazil, Russia, and Germany.

+From March 2024, Disney restricted access to the Kindle editions outside of North America, making the entire digital collection unavailable to purchase officially outside of North America.

 Background

 The rights to Barks' works were licensed from Disney by Gemstone Publishing from 2003 until the end of 2008, when they ceased publishing Disney titles.
 When Fantagraphics Books publisher Gary Groth heard this, he contacted Disney and secured the publishing rights to Floyd Gottfredson's work on the Mickey Mouse comic strip, resulting in the Floyd Gottfredson Library series that began publication in mid-2011.
 Groth also tried to obtain the publishing rights to Barks' duck stories.
 Disney at first announced they would publish the stories themselves, but eventually changed their minds and passed the work on to Fantagraphics.
 In 2014, Fantagraphics also began publishing a companion series, The Don Rosa Library, collecting the Uncle Scrooge and Donald Duck stories written and drawn by Don Rosa.